-Landing page conversion is a crucial initiative in many marketing campaigns, including a referral campaign.
+Landing page conversion is a crucial initiative in many marketing campaigns, including a referral campaigns.
 Data has consistently shown that optimized landing pages are worth the effort.
 Even if you use professional landing page builders, you can always make changes accordingly.
 According to Hubspot, customized landing pages targeted at specific accounts generate 12x more leads than those with only 1-5 landing pages.

-How do you Design a Killer Referral Landing Page
+How do you Design an Awesome Referral Landing Page

 1. Highlight your value prop in the headline

 - Appeal: What is in it for the customer?

-- Relevance - How relevant is the referral offer to them?
+- Relevancy: How relevant is your referral offer to the target group?